jtkDvlp/simple-bookmarks/README.md

 # Simple Bookmarks

 Simple Bookmarks is a smart enhancement for Emacs.
-It provides a simple but convenient interface to your recently and often used bookmarks.
+It provides a simple but convenient interface to your recently and often used bookmarks / functioncalls.

 Actually it just holds a persistence list on disk consisting of named function calls with relevant arguments (your bookmarks).
 The following things are supported:
 - Add/remove/execute(call) bookmarks consisting of a name, a function (any function), some relevant arguments/parameters and any other information you want to save with the bookmark